nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 #### Conversion Fields
 To get conversion data in the report, generate the column name by combining KPI, conversion goal, conversion window name and attribution type values in this order, separated by a space.

 To get the data for KPI other than conversion, the rest of the field needs to be in brackets (example below).
-It is also important to note, that the only possible conversion window value for view attribution is 7 days.
+It is also important to note that the only possible conversion window value for view attribution is 1 day.

 For example, if your conversion goal name is "MyGoal", the valid column names would be: